 Howdy math friends!
-In this post, we are going to learn about solving trigonometric equations algebraically.
-This will combine our knowledge of algebra and trigonometry into one beautiful question!
-For more on trigonometric functions and right triangle trigonometry check out this post here.
+In this post, we are going to learn how to factor trig functions algebraically.
+This will combine our knowledge of algebra and trigonometry into one beautiful type of question!
+For more on trigonometric equations and the unit circle, check out this post here.

-Solving trigonometric equations.
-Sound complicated?
+Solving trigonometric equations, sounds complicated?
 Well, you are correct, that does sound complicated.
 Is it complicated?
-Hopefully, you won’t fund it that way after you’ve seen this example.
-We are going to do this step by step in the following regents question:
+Hopefully, you won’t find it that way after you’ve seen an example.
+We are going to find the value of x (value of the unknown angle) step by step in the following question:

 How do I answer this question?

 The questions want us to solve for x, the unknown value of the angle.

 Step 1: Our first step for solving trigonometric equations is to pretend this is any other algebraic equation and we want to solve for x (Note: this is the key to solving any trig equation).
 Thinking this way, allows us to move radical 2 to the other side, by adding it to both sides of the equation.

 Step 2: Remember that secant is the inverse trigonometric function of cosine?
 Therefore we know that, secx is equal to 1/cosx and we can re-write the equation below, making the trigonometric function look a lot less complicated already!

 Step 3: Now we need a value for x.
 This is where I turn to my handy dandy special triangles.
 There are two main special triangles in trignometry we can use to solve our equation, the 45 45 90 triangle and the 30 60 90 triangle.
 In this case, we are going to use the 45 45 90 special triangle, because its proportions include a value of radical 2, which is exactly what our equation has!